Active Project Teams

 Team Overview

-Engineers in Action empowers today's students to become tomorrow's global leaders by building bridges with underserved communities.
-Team members envision a world in which global citizens connect across cultures to improve quality of life and ensure geography does not determine access to opportunity.
-The team makes this vision a reality through work done on subteams by: preparing suspended pedestrian bridge designs for construction on site; learning and preparing for new intercultural experiences when traveling abroad for implementation; and ensuring that the team has the visibility and the funding to be able to accomplish this mission.
+Engineers in Action empowers today's students to become tomorrow's global leaders by building critical infrastructure projects with underserved communities.
+Team members envision a world in which global citizens connect across cultures to improve quality of life.
+Each year, the team develops and builds two projects: a pedestrian bridge project to connect rurally isolated communities to markets, schools, and healthcare; and a clean water distribution system to sustainably provide a school with clean drinking water.
+The team makes these projects a reality through work done on subteams by: preparing designs for construction on site; learning and preparing for new intercultural experiences when traveling abroad for implementation; and ensuring that the team has the visibility and the funding to be able to accomplish its mission.

 Size